 VZ 303 arrived at Suvarnabhumi Airport on time at 11:50.

 The aircraft parked at Gate B2.
-It was a pleasure to walk into the terminal without having to go through Thai passport control which can be a nightmare at times for passengers in economy class.
+Because this was a domestic flight, it was a pleasure to walk into the terminal without having to go through Thai passport control for a change.
+Passport control here can be a nightmare at times for passengers in economy class.

 Although I was deceived by VietJet’s website into thinking this was going to be a flight on the infamous Bikini Airlines, I wasn’t expecting bikinis on this flight anyway.
 Thai VietJet provides a true low-cost airline experience.
 Seats are tight and expect to pay for just about everything.
 But on a one-hour flight, low price is all I’m interested in., and the airline didn’t charge anything for the excess weight of my carry-on bags.
 I’d be more than happy to fly this airline again on similar routes, and I’m still looking forward to my first flight on Bikini Airlines.